mvallim/kubernetes-under-the-hood/documentation/kube-workers.md

   #  - Combined with ebtables, the bridge-nf code therefore makes Linux a very
   # powerful transparent firewall.
   #  - This enables, f.e., the creation of a transparent masquerading machine (i.e.
   # all local hosts think they are directly connected to the Internet).
-  - path: /etc/modules-load.d/bridge.conf
+- path: /etc/modules-load.d/containerd.conf
-    permissions: "0644"
+  permissions: '0644'
   content: |
+    overlay
     br_netfilter

   # Besides providing the NetworkPlugin interface to configure and clean up pod networking,
   # the plugin may also need specific support for kube-proxy.
 The iptables proxy obviously